glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 ### Modifying the Files (Using Community Resources)

 Alternatively, we can use HMBM47's [Hitman 3 Outfits Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRDiyiqdRebu0Olvvkr20CDhh6ANxu7FOQZ_O-1YHFN9e6kh0WmpbwDYbfgzevSvc3fO4_4Exu1fmQH/pubhtml#), only this time, we'll access the `chunk0 47 Base Suits` section.
 As before, we'll see each suit's in-game name in the `Name` column, and the suit's filename in the `Outfit` column.
 However, we'll need the TEMP and TBLU hashes rather than the filename, so we can locate them in the `TEMP` and `TBLU` columns, respectively.
-First, if we search for `Signature Suit`, we can identify which is the default version and which is the gloved version by looking at either the `Notes` column, or the filename in the `Outfit` column.
-Then, we can identify the outfit's TEMP by looking at the TEMP column on the left, which is `00FF8C6314EA882E.TEMP`.
+First, if we search for `Signature Suit`, we can determine which is the default version and which is the gloved version by looking at either the `Notes` column, or the filename in the `Outfit` column.
+Next, we can identify the outfit's TEMP by looking at the TEMP column on the left, which is `00FF8C6314EA882E.TEMP`.
 Therefore, the TEMP hash we need is `00FF8C6314EA882E`.
-We can then do for the outfit's TBLU by examining the TBLU column, which gives us `0046BB3BE76661CC.TBLU`.
+We can then do the same for the outfit's TBLU by examining the TBLU column, which gives us `0046BB3BE76661CC.TBLU`.
 Therefore, the TBLU hash we need is `0046BB3BE76661CC`.

 In either case, once you have the TEMP and TBLU hashes, the next step is to open the `00873434CB4F9FCD.entity.json` file (which we previously exported) using a code editor.
 You'll see it starts with: `{"tempHash":"00873434CB4F9FCD","tbluHash": "00945FFF47BBBDE3",` All we need to do is replace the tempHash and tbluHash values in this string with the ones we obtained in the previous step.
 Therefore, we would change `"tempHash":"00873434CB4F9FCD"` to `"tempHash":"00FF8C6314EA882E"` and `"tbluHash":"00945FFF47BBBDE3"` to `"tbluHash":"0046BB3BE76661CC"`